maxiin/Ordis-Prime/CONTRIBUTING.md

     download('commandApiTag', (response) => { // call to the download function, to connect with the api let finalStr = ''; // use the finalStr variable to return the message if needed

-      // use the response data as you like, it will be returned as a json.
+      // use the response data as you like, you will receive as a json.

       data.reply.text(finalStr); // this is the function that will send the text to the user }